Universal limitation of quantum information recovery: symmetry versus coherence: Applications to quantum information processing with symmetry

 This inequality gives a trade-off between the implementation error and the coherence cost of implementation of unitary gates.
 The physical message is that the implementation of the desired unitary operator requires the quantum coherence inversely proportional to the square of the implementation error.
 We remark that several similar bounds for the coherence cost were already given in Refs. \cite{TSS,TSS2}.
 However, we stress that \eqref{C-WAY} is given as a corollary of a more general relation \eqref{SIQ1}.
+Moreover, as we pointed out several times, our results can be extended to the cases of general Lie group symmetries.
+In Supplementary Materials \ref{g-symmetry}, we show a generalized version of \eqref{C-WAY} for such cases.